TheresaLui/SelfHelpContent_v2/articles/microsoft.compute.cantrdpinsights/inboundtrafficcheckfailed.md

 # No inbound traffic detected to the virtual machine
 <!--issueDescription-->
 No inbound traffic detected to the virtual machine.
-This usually occurs if the incoming traffic is being blocked from with in the guest due to an issue with the NIC or some software/policy blocking the incoming traffic.
+This usually occurs if the incoming traffic is being blocked from within the guest OS due to an issue with the NIC or some software/policy blocking the incoming traffic.
 <!--/issueDescription-->

 ## **Recommended Steps**